Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

 “Nil point” is famous catchphrase from the Eurovision Song Contest and the term refers to any entry in the competition that fails to earn a single point in the voting.

-If an act gets nil point then it means that the song failed to make the top ten most popular songs in any country, which is rare under the current system of preference voting.
+If an act gets nil point then it means that the song failed to make the top 10 most popular songs in any country, which is rare under the current system of preference voting - even if the UK still managed it last year.

 Who is hosting the contest this year?

-The Netherlands are hosting the 2021 Eurovision Song Contest this year, in the city of Rotterdam.
+Italy are hosting the 2022 Eurovision Song Contest this year, in the city of Turin.

-Their 2019 entry, Duncan Laurence won the contest held in Israel with his song, Arcade.
+Their 2021 entry, Måneskin won the contest with his song, Zitti E Buoni.

 What is the running order?